PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What are they?"

 "An alchemy of fungi, mineral and pure magic.
 Things made, not born.
 And surprisingly faithful servants.
 They are my greatest work, to date."
 He gestured to the wall above his desk.
 Asarah realized that the semicircle of mounted heads, were indeed Orcs.
-It was a sequence, moving from Dimsbury's crude and puny first attempts, to brutishly strong examples, to a head that looked very much like the creaturess she had seen in the halls.
+It was a sequence, moving from Dimsbury's crude and puny first attempts, to brutishly strong examples, to a head that looked very much like the creatures she had seen in the halls.
 But at the far right, there was an empty mounting plate.

 "What's the empty one for?" asked Asarah.

-Oh, that's for Samga.
+"Oh, that's for Samga.
 Someday, he will go there.
 He is my finest work, almost like a son to me."

 Asarah looked at Samga.
 This revelation didn't seem to bother him in the slightest.
 Of course, Samga was an Orc, a horrible thing, but Asarah felt a moment of pity for him all the same.
 She turned back to Dimsbury and said, "Yeah, son, I can see the resemblance."

 "Really?
 How strange, we look nothing alike.
 You are a curious creature.
 Now, that you have some sense of the importance of my work let us talk about the terms of your employ."